 The job profile and procedure for appointing Management Board members are established on a case-by-case basis.
 The Supervisory Board defines a job profile when a Management Board position is to be filled, whereby particular attention is paid to the individual candidates’ qualifications, experience and industry knowledge.
 A formally defined appointment procedure and general job profile are not used in the interests of the company because this could exclude candidates from appointments to the Management Board in spite of their exceptional qualifications and outstanding industry knowledge.

 The establishment of an emergency committee appears to be unnecessary in view of the homogenous business activities of UBM Development AG and the comparatively low number of Supervisory Board members.
 Circular resolutions are used in urgent cases.

-In line with legal regulations, the Supervisory Board approves the conclusion of all contracts with its members which commit these persons to performing a service for the company or a subsidiary outside their activities on the Supervisory Board for compensation that exceeds an immaterial value.
+In line with legal regulations and L-Rule 48 of the Austrian Code of Corporate Governance, the Supervisory Board approves the conclusion of all contracts with its members which commit these persons to performing a service for the company or a subsidiary outside their activities on the Supervisory Board for compensation that exceeds an immaterial value.
 The company does not, however, publish the related details for operational and confidentiality reasons.
 Moreover, the notes to the consolidated financial statements of UBM Development AG include disclosures on related party transactions, which include the remuneration for services by companies in which the Supervisory Board members hold a position on a corporate body and/or an investment outside their activities on the Supervisory Board of UBM Development AG.

 Criteria of Independence according to the Austrian Corporate Governance Code